a-r-m-i-n/dce/Documentation/UsersManual/Miscellaneous.rst

 With this option enabled you bypass ``fluid_styled_content``.
 Instead of using lib.contentElement, the DCE controller action is used directly.
-This brings a significant performances boost and removes any wrappings defined by e.g. fluid_styled_content (<div id="c123" ...>).
+This reduces rendering overhead and removes wrappings defined by Fluid Styled Content, for example ``<div id="c123" ...>``.

 **This option is enabled by default, separately for each DCE.**